patrick-kidger/action_update_python_project/README.md

 - `github-token`: What GitHub token to use when authenticating the release with GitHub.
 - `email-user`: What email to send success/failure notifications from.
 - `email-token`: The corresponding password.
 - `email-server`: Address of the SMTP server; `email-user` and `email-token` will be used to authenticate with this server.
+This must not have any "https://" prefix.
+It must include a port number at the end; on most servers this will be 587.
 - `email-target`: What email to send success/failure notifications to.

 Notes on `test-script`: